eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 also decide to completely cancel the Wallet Solution, which brings the Wallet Solution in the **Cancelled** state.

-A Wallet Unit that is part of a suspended or cancelled Wallet Solution Provider cannot request the issuance of a PID or attestation.
+A Wallet Unit that is part of a suspended or cancelled Wallet Solution cannot request the issuance of a PID or attestation.
 Nor will a PID or attestation presented by such a Wallet Unit be accepted by a Relying Party.